UnionOfRAD/manual/en/models/relationships.md

 If you're having a hard time remembering hasOne/hasMany versus belongsTo, just remember this: if the current model contains some sort of marker (like a foreign key), it _belongsTo_ another model.

-Defining this object relationship in Lithium is simple: you populate special properties on the model object.
+Defining this object relationship in li3 is simple: you populate special properties on the model object.
 For example, let's say we're building an online store.
 Each `Category` is filled with many `Product` objects.
 In this case, we'd want to specify `Category` hasMany `Product`.
 Let's see how this is done:

 ```php
 class Categories extends \lithium\data\Model {